 It’s well known that including fish in your diet can improve your health.
 The reason is that inflammation can result from an imbalance of omega-3 and omega-6 fats.
 As reported by the American Society for Clinical Nutrition, omega-3s are anti-inflammatory, and omega-6s are inflammatory.
 A healthy ratio is 2:1 omega-6 to omega-3 fats; Americans average a whopping 20:1.
+A study published in May 2016 found that omega 3 fats found in fish may prevent the development of autoantibodies in rheumatoid arthritis and other related autoimmunity conditions.
+In fact, the benefit was strongest among people who have a genetic susceptibility to RA.

 Omega-6 fats come primarily from polyunsaturated vegetable oils such as safflower, corn, sunflower, cottonseed, and soybean, which are heavily used in processed and packaged foods.
 It’s easy to see how quickly we can overload on omega-6 fats.
 Quality omega-6 fats are found in unprocessed nuts and seeds and grass-fed meat.